-If the project involves business collaboration, also read item 10.1 in the Academy of Finland's funding terms and conditions.
+If the project involves business collaboration, please also see section 10.1 of the Academy's general conditions and guidelines for funding.

 Programme coordination

 The PIs of the projects are required to

 - assume responsibility for and report on the scientific progress of the project and on the use of the funds in accordance with the Academy's instructions - ensure that the whole research team attends all events organised by the programme coordinators, and facilitate exchange and cooperation between research teams in the programme - take part in producing reviews, syntheses and information material around the programme, and actively disseminate information about the programme's progress and results on public and scientific forums.